![]() |

 long com.google.ortools.sat.CpSolverResponse.Builder.getInnerObjectiveLowerBound | ( | ) |

 Advanced usage.
-A lower bound on the inner integer expression of the objective.
+A lower bound on the integer expression of the objective.
 This is either a bound on the expression in the returned integer_objective or on the integer expression of the original objective if the problem already has an integer objective.
+TODO(user): This should be renamed integer_objective_lower_bound.

 int64 inner_objective_lower_bound = 29;